sharathdoes/Anomaly-Detection-and-Notification-System/README.md

 # Anomaly Detection and Notification System

 This project is designed to detect anomalies from an IP camera feed, save the anomaly frames, and send notifications via SMS using Twilio.
 Additionally, it serves the saved anomaly frames through a local HTTP server.

+## Description

+We trained a model using the I3D (Inflated 3D) architecture on the UCF Crime Dataset, which is available [here](https://www.kaggle.com/datasets/odins0n/ucf-crime-dataset).
+The resulting trained model (`win.h5`) is used in this project to detect anomalies in real-time from an IP camera feed.

 ## Features